Career Coaching and Employee Satisfaction in the Pharmaceutical Industry

 Practical examples

 A former client of mine, who worked in a medium-sized pharmacy, felt that she was professionally respected, but her relationship with her colleagues and her manager was not good.
-During the coaching process, I was able to uncover that the root of the problem was a lack of communication and professional jealousy.
-During our discussions, we developed strategies and I facilitated and the coachee developed her own strategy on how to represent her own interests more effectively, while also becoming more open to feedback from colleagues.
+A coaching process has revealed that the root of the problem was a lack of communication and professional jealousy.
+During our meetings we developed strategies, or I just facilitated and the coachee developed his own strategy on how to represent his own interests more effectively, while also becoming more open to feedback from colleagues.
 In the end, he managed to improve his workplace relations, which also significantly increased his job satisfaction.

 Coaching Tools and Methods